Learned about sustainable agriculture

 On Thursday the Crown Prince visited Victoria Falls, a site that attracts tourists from around the world.
 Sustainable tourism is a growth industry in Zambia, and there is enormous potential for ecotourism.
 After a guided tour of Victoria Falls Park, Crown Prince Haakon met with representatives of the Toka-Leya people, who are indigenous to the area surrounding the Falls.
 Their discussion centred around management of natural resources, distribution, and the integration of social, cultural and economic traditions in a modern Zambia.

 UNDP plays a key role in promoting such integration as well as in advancing minorities interests in the shaping of policy and ongoing constitutional amendments.
 In the afternoon, the Crown Prince met with Dr Kenneth Kaunda, the first president of Zambia, and UNDP staff.

 The deadline for achieving the UN Millennium Development Goals is set for 2015.
 Alongside the effort to meet these goals, UNDP is working to define a new set of development goals for the post-2015 period.
 These new development goals will be formulated on the basis of extensive consultative processes around the world, to ensure that everyone is heard, not least young people and others who will be directly affected.

 Post-2015 issues were given a prominent role on the agenda of the UN General Assembly earlier this year.

 In 2000 all the countries in the world agreed to establish common goals to eradicate poverty, and eight Millennium Development Goals (MDG) were formulated.

-The general goal – MDG 1 – is to eradicate extreme poverty and hunger.
-The first of three targets under the goal is to halve, between 1990 and 2015, the proportion of people whose income is less than USD 1 a day.
+The general goal – MDG 1 – was to eradicate extreme poverty and hunger.
+The first of three targets under the goal was to halve, between 1990 and 2015, the proportion of people whose income is less than USD 1 a day.